Maruchan: History

 Toyo Suisan Kaisha, Ltd of Tokyo, Japan, founded on March 28, 1953, is a consumer packaged foods company in Japan.
 Toyo Suisan's effort to become an international food company brought them to the United States, where, in 1972, they established Maruchan USA.
 At first, Maruchan USA was only a marketing company, importing and distributing ramen from Japan.
-After operating for five years as a distributor of imported products, Maruchan built its own manufacturing facility in Irvine, California, in 1977, where it began producing Maruchan brand ramen.
+After operating for five years as a distributor of imported products, Maruchan built its manufacturing facility in Irvine, California, in 1977, where it began producing Maruchan brand ramen.
 Since 1977 Maruchan has grown steadily and has become an industry leader in North America, alongside other instant noodle brands such as Top Ramen and Sapporo Ichiban.

 Name

 Maruchan is a Japanese word composed of two parts, maru and chan.
-Maru means round, as in the shape of a ball or a happy child's face.
-In Japanese, round has a connotation of friendliness.
-The word chan is an honorific suffix, used affectionately for a child or as a term of endearment.
+Maru means circle, or round, as in the shape of a ball or a happy child's face.
+In Japanese, roundness has a connotation of friendliness.
+The honorific suffix chan is used affectionately for a child or as a term of endearment.